top of page

 Our Work

-• Also, specific endemic species monitoring: the Golden Sail Spider Argyrodes mellissi (pictured, credit Roger Key), St Helena silver grass mining moth Elachista trifasciata and the Spiky Yellow Woodlouse Pseudolaureola atlantica.
+• Also, advising specific endemic species monitoring: the Golden Sail Spider Argyrodes mellissi (pictured, credit Roger Key), St Helena silver grass mining moth Elachista trifasciata and the Spiky Yellow Woodlouse Pseudolaureola atlantica.

 • Surveys and taxonomic work have discovered three new spider species to science from St Helena.